 Two restaurants, both wrapped by a Garden Terrace that dines year-round over Fifth Avenue.
 Arva plates Southern Italian classics in a warm timbered room, Nama runs washoku Japanese cooking with an intimate omakase counter.
 A la carte breakfast at Arva is included in the room rate, which sounds small until you remember you are eating it on a private garden above 57th Street.

-Aman is the quietest luxury brand in the world and their first urban American hotel opened in August 2022 inside the Crown Building at 730 Fifth Avenue.
 Eighty-three suites, all of them larger than a standard Manhattan studio, sit behind the 1921 limestone facade that once housed Harry Winston.
 Jean-Michel Gathy of Denniston drew Aman's whole Manhattan debut around a Japanese idea of rarefied calm, then threaded gold accents through it as a nod to the building's gilded spire.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct six to eight weeks out for fall peaks and holiday season.
 Skip if you can't face the park; the lower-floor suites without views feel like a different hotel.